Smruti272/Smruti272/README.md

 - 👋 Hi, I’m Smruti
 - 👀 I’m interested in learning more on Data Analytics and Visualization
-- 🌱 I’m currently learning Google Data Analytics Professional and Microsoft Power BI Analyst from Coursera
+- 🌱 I’m currently enrolled in the Junior Data Analyst Program @ NPower Canada and pursuing Google Data Analytics Professional and Microsoft Power BI Analyst from Coursera
 - 💞️ I’m looking to collaborate on beginner and intermediate level data analysis projects
 - 📫 You can reach me on smruti.arjani@gmail.com
 - 😄 Pronouns: She/Her